hayes/pothos/packages/plugin-prisma/README.md

 The following are some edge cases that could cause an additional query to be necessary:

 - The parent object was not loaded through a field defined with `t.prismaField`, or `t.relation`
-- The root `prismaField` did not correctly spread the `query` arguments in is prisma call.
+- The root `prismaField` did not correctly spread the `query` arguments in is prisma call.`
-- `t.field` was used instead of `t.prismaField`
-- The query selects multiple fields that use the same relation with different queries
+- The query selects multiple fields that use the same relation with incompatible options (order, limit, or other filters)
-- The query contains multiple aliases fr the same relation field with different arguments in a way that results in different query options for the relation.
+- The query contains multiple aliases for the same relation field with different arguments in a way that results in different query options for the relation.
-- A relation field has a query that is incompatible with default includes of the parent object
+- A relation field has a query that is incompatible with the default includes of the parent object

 All of the above should be relatively uncommon in normal usage, but the plugin ensures that these types of edge cases are automatically handled when they do occur.

-#### Without Find Unique
+### Without Find Unique

 This is generally _NOT RECOMMENDED_, but you can set `findUnique` to null for some prisma objects.
 Doing this will prevent the plugin from resolving queries for conflicting relations.
 Because of